 - Repost some of your most popular streams.
 This will get fans excited about your content and look forward to the next broadcasts.

 - Provide incentives to fans who respond to your posts.
 This will encourage more people to respond.
 You can have a weekly or monthly contest to reward loyal followers.
 People love giveaways and prizes.
 It can be as simple as a free pass to a live stream or a piece of merchandise.

 - Use Facebook Insights to track engagement metrics.
 You can see the demographics of people who engage with you on your page.

-Facebook Insights are a type of analytics, similar to DaCast’s video analytics. is a powerful tool to analyze the behavior of your followers.
-You can track user interaction by seeing which types of content and at what time of day they like, comment on and share the most.
-It also gives you a thorough report of your fans’ demographics.
-You can use this data to create specific ad campaigns according to age, gender, location or interests.
-This real-time analytics tool can give you valuable insight on how to craft your online marketing strategy.
+This real-time analytics tool can give you valuable insight into how to craft your online marketing strategy.
 You can get a deeper understanding of what your customers really want and offer them the best product and service.
-You can find out if your target market is interested in live streams or pay-per-view, and what kind of content they engage with most.
+Additionally, you can find out if your target market is interested in live streams or pay per view and what kind of content they engage with most.